Michael-2121/alx-low_level_programming/0x03-debugging/README.md

-#0x03.
+# 0x03.
 C - Debugging
-Debugging is the correction of errors in our wors
+Debugging is the correction of errors in our works